cabal-club/cable/wire.md

 to function as intended. `cancel_id` is used to set the request identifier to cancel, not the `req_id`.

-A peer receiving a Cancel Request MUST forward it along the same route and peers it forwarded the original message with `req_id = cancel_id`, to the same peers as the original request, so that all peers who know of the original request are notified.
-This request's `ttl` MUST be ignored, in order to ensure all original recipients of the original request are reached.
+A peer receiving a Cancel Request SHOULD forward it along the same route and peers it forwarded the original message with `req_id = cancel_id`, to the same peers as the original request, so that all peers who know of the original request are notified.

 ##### 6.3.2.4 Channel Time Range Request